Applying Machine Learning Methods to Laser Acceleration of Protons: Lessons Learned from Synthetic Data: Synthetic Data

 \subsection{Modified Fuchs et al. Model}

-We generate synthetic data based on a physical model introduced by Fuchs et al. (2005) \cite{Fuchs2005}, which introduces a cutoff time to the plasma expansion model by \citet{Mora_2003}.
+We generate synthetic data based on a physical model described by \citet{Fuchs2005} which introduces a cutoff time to the plasma expansion model by \citet{Mora_2003}.
 This model has five input parameters: laser intensity, wavelength, pulse duration, target thickness, and spot size.
-It also includes empirical models to estimate quantities such as laser absorption and hot electron temperature.
+This model uses empirical formulae to estimate quantities such as laser absorption and hot electron temperature.
 We extend the model (in a trivial way) by adding focal distance as an input and using the ideal Gaussian beam formula to determine the effective spot size and intensity.
+Had we used large numbers of 1D or even 2D PIC simulations instead of a theoretical model, a similar prescription would need to be added to model the diminished intensity of the laser pulse as the target moves away from peak focus.

 As will be discussed later, in our study we kept the pulse duration and wavelength fixed.
 The spot size was also ``fixed" in the sense that the spot size at peak focus was always the same, but for non-zero focal distance the effective spot size on target depends on the distance from the target to peak focus.
 This approach of keeping the pulse duration and laser wavelength fixed while moving the target through the focus of the laser is similar to experimental studies like \citet{Morrison_etal2018} and \citet{Loughran_etal2023}, which both found interesting features in the proton acceleration results even when the target was not at the peak focus.

 The \citet{Fuchs2005} model provides an estimate of both the maximum proton energy as well as the total proton energy and average proton energy.
 In this way, the Fuchs model provides three outputs.
 To be clear, these are the protons accelerated by the laser interaction, not necessarily the protons in the bulk target that do not gain significant energy.